 Let’s go make this chocolate black rice pudding.

 - 120gr brown rice

 - 600ml coconut milk, low fat (or other plant-based milk)

 - Combine the milk, water, rice, honey and salt in a medium pan.

 - Then add the vanilla, cinnamon and cocoa powder and stir well to combine.

-- Bring to a boil, reduce the heat to medium and let simmer for 45-50 minutes, or until the rice is cooked and get the creamy texture we want, stirring too often to keep you from sticking.
+- As soon as it starts to boil, reduce the heat and let simmer for 45-50 minutes until the rice is cooked and get the creamy texture we want, stirring too often to keep you from sticking.

 - If required, you may add a little extra water or milk to reach the consistency you want.

 - When it's ready and creamy, divide it into balls and let it cool before putting it in the fridge.

 - When ready and creamy, divide into bowls and let cool down before putting it to the fridge.